vishal-dev24/TASK-1-REAL-TIME-CHAT-APPICATION/README.md

 - **VS Code** - Used for coding and development.
 - **Git & GitHub** - For version control and project collaboration.
+- **Concurrently** - Runs both backend and frontend simultaneously for smooth development.

 ---